Scroll to navigation

 System extension images are strictly read-only, and the host /usr/ and /opt/ hierarchies become read-only too while they are activated.

 System extensions are supposed to be purely additive, i.e. they are supposed to include only files that do not exist in the underlying basic OS image.
-However, the underlying mechanism (overlayfs) also allows overlaying or removing files, but it is recommended not to make use of this.
+However, the underlying mechanism (overlayfs) also allows removing files, but it is recommended not to make use of this.

 System extension images may be provided in the following formats: